criblpacks/cribl-cisco-asa-cleanup/README.md

     * This lookup is used in the **prep_for_ECS** pipeline
     * The `prep_for_ECS` pipeline will create nested objects for names with periods in them

-You're encouraged to add to the included CSVs and submit a pull request!
+You're encouraged to add to the included CSVs and submit a pull request.

+## Special Cases and Exceptions

+There is a group for handling events that require special attention.
+These rules fall outside of what can be handled in the parsing CSV lookup file.
+This is includes some events that require flipping src and dest fields.

 ## Extracted fields

 Fields extracted are placed at the top level of the event (eg, metadata or index time field).
-You can choose either to:
+You can choose to:
 * Reserialize them, replacing _raw with a JSON payload of selected events
 * Leave _raw alone and keep some fields (as index time data)
 * Use the `prep_for_ECS` pipeline to translate them to ECS naming conventions and format

+**If you do not require field extractions** consider adding the Final Flag to the Eval rule marked as such.
+You'll get the benefit of volume reduction, and the option to drop unneeded events based on the drops CSV, but you'll save resources of running extractions that go unused.

 ## Using The Pack

 1. Install (Packs -> Add New -> Add from Dispensary)
 2. Inspect the optional pipeline rules and select accordingly
-    - In particular, **if you're sending to Elastic** you'll want to disable rule 17 and activate rule 18 (in the `cisco_asa_cleanup` pipeline)
+    - In particular, mind the output options at the end of the pipeline
 3. Download and install a GeoIP db if GeoIP enhancement is desired (see [maxmind.com](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data?lang=en))
 4. Modify the lookup files as required for your needs (provided entries may or may not meet your needs)
     * We recommend you download the lookup files to your local system and manage versioning there.
 Re-upload the files when modified.